fbpx

 Educational Opportunities

-Snoqualmie Falls provides educational opportunities for visitors, including interpretive displays and ranger-led programs, helping visitors to learn about the area’s natural and cultural history.
+Snoqualmie Falls provides educational opportunities for visitors, including interpretive displays and ranger-led programs, helping visitors learn about the area’s natural and cultural history.

 Explore the area’s rich history, including the Snoqualmie Falls Hydroelectric Plant and the Snoqualmie Falls Visitor Center.